Doraha, Ludhiana: Political, historical and background

-Late Sardara Singh was also a M.C. of Doraha.
-He was a very good-natured person.
-He also developed the area in which he was a M.C. recently.
+Amongst the early settlers of Doraha were Er.
+Gurbaksh Singh Katani, one of the founder members of Guru Nanak Dev Engineering College, Ludhiana.
+Other prominent people from this town are Kidar nath Sharma of Picadily group of companies, his son Venod Sharma is a politician.
+This area has given two Chief Ministers.
+First was Gian Singh Rarewala and the other was Beant Singh Ji Kotli.

 Doraha is part of the Payal Assembly Constituency.

 Education

 Doraha city is the educational hub of the nearby villages and has many institutions which offer education from primary to graduate degree courses.
+Khalsa Girls School was one of the first Girls School in this area, this was run under the leadership of Er.Gurbaksh Singh Katani.
 The schools include Dashmesh Model Senior Secondary School, Guru Nanak Model Senior Secondary School, Mehta Gurukul Public School, Doraha Public School, Mount Litera, Saraswati Model Senior Secondary School, Aryaputri Pathshala, Kidzee and many more.
 Doraha College of Education (DCE) and Guru Nanak National College.
 Guru Nanak National College is the first institute of higher education in Doraha.
 It was founded by Dr. Ishwar Singh in 1974.
 Before this college, the boys and girls of the town and nearby villages went to Khanna and Ludhiana for higher education.

 Business

 The majority of population in Doraha is self-employed.

-The first highway outlet of McDonald’s opened its operation on 25 March 2002.
+The first highway outlet of McDonald's opened its operation on 25 March 2002.